grig-koksharov/blog/_posts/2020-2-8-How-I-Quit-Social-Media.md

 ## Summary

-Unfortunately, I didn’t start spending all of those 15 hours a month on online courses, books, etc.
+Unfortunately, I didn’t start spending all of those 15 hours a month on online courses, books, etc. Moreover, sometimes I forgot to support relationship with my friends and family since I wasn’t reminded about them on Instagram.
+So it wasn’t that perfect how I could imagine before.
+However, I think it was a super positive change in my life I would recommend to anyone.

+Thank you for reading.